 In this fashion, Sonatype Lifecycle has helped Evans achieve one of the rarest feats possible in a transformation—the prospect of rolling out a risk mitigation strategy that satisfies upper management while delighting the engineers responsible for building high quality applications.
 It's a refreshing change from a world where, all too frequently, governance and innovation produce so much friction as to be at odds.

 Evans is in the middle of a monumental task.
 He expressed it simply: "If I had to boil it down, I'm responsible for transformation."
 That's simple enough to explain but incredibly complex to implement.

 So far, he has enjoyed success by being disruptive enough to drive meaningful innovation while making sure that he can conspicuously show metrics and data to prove his efforts are having a measurable positive impact on BNY Mellon.
 To date, that has involved a huge emphasis on improving delivery efficiency via automation and cultural change.
 "We can produce functionality and new applications really, really fast, and that's gone exponential," he explains.

 But as his vision shifts to the future, his focus is on automating validation of the health and safety of the work product they deliver so quickly and then rolling that validation out across the enterprise.
-For that, he's depending heavily on Nexus Lifecycle.
+For that, he's depending heavily on Sonatype Lifecycle.